-UNHCR Lebanon has pioneered the provision of humanitarian assistance through cash and ATM cards, and implemented a multi-purpose cash assistance programme since 2013.
-Apart from strengthening the capacity of the benefitting families to cover their own basic needs, such as rent, food and medicines, and reduce their vulnerability to exploitation and harmful coping strategies, UNHCR's multi-purpose cash programme has enabled refugees to contribute to the local economy by purchasing directly from local markets and shops.
-In 2020, UNHCR has expanded its cash assistance programmes, already covering 34,500 severely vulnerable refugee families, in response to the ongoing socio-economic crisis and gradually increased the number of beneficiaries and the amount transferred.
-In August 2020, a total of 69,614 families are targeted for assistance.
+UNHCR Lebanon has pioneered the provision of humanitarian assistance through a large-scale multipurpose cash assistance program (MCAP) and ATM cards since 2013.
+Apart from strengthening the capacity of the benefitting families to cover basic needs such as rent, food and medicines, and reduce their vulnerability to exploitation and harmful coping strategies, UNHCR's MCAP has enabled refugees to contribute to the local economy by purchasing directly from local markets and shops.
+In 2020, UNHCR has expanded its cash assistance programme, already covering 34,500 severely vulnerable refugee families, in response to the rapidly rising number of refugees living in extreme poverty due to the economic crisis and COVID-19 situation.
+The amount transferred in Lebanese pounds (LBP) was also increased to help compensate for the inflation.
+In August 2020, a total of 69,614 families received multi-purpose cash assistance.
 In addition to regular MCAP recipients, this includes:

-- An additional 12,000 vulnerable families who are receiving temporary cash assistance as part of the COVID-19 response (during the months from May to July, 11,500 families were assisted); and - An additional 23,114 families in the multipurpose cash assistance programme using funds made possible through the use of a humanitarian exchange rate (families were added to MCAP starting June).
+- 12,000 severely vulnerable families who are receiving temporary multi-purpose cash assistance as part of the COVID-19 response (during the months from May to July, 11,500 families were assisted); and - 23,114 families included in the MCAP, using funds made possible through the use of a humanitarian exchange rate (families were added to MCAP starting June).